'She was my hero': Inspirational Kiwi teen Eva McGauley loses battle with cancer

 "I couldn't even respond, I just felt empty.
 It was such a privilege to know her and her mum.
 I am really feeling for her mum and her family."

-The two had met several years ago in a Wellington cafe, after McGauley reached out to Nicholas.
+The two had met several years ago in a Wellington cafe, after McGauley contacted Nicholas.

 "We talked and talked and we never let go of each other.